shaftoes/linux-insides/Initialization/linux-initialization-2.md

 #define NUM_EXCEPTION_VECTORS 32
 ```

-The CPU uses vector number as an index in the `Interrupt Descriptor Table` (example later) to catch interrupts from the [APIC](http://en.wikipedia.org/wiki/Advanced_Programmable_Interrupt_Controller) or through it's pins.
-The Following table shows the firs (`0-31`) exceptions:
+The CPU uses vector numbers as indices in the `Interrupt Descriptor Table` (example later) to catch interrupts from the [APIC](http://en.wikipedia.org/wiki/Advanced_Programmable_Interrupt_Controller) or through its pins.
+The Following table shows the first (`0-31`) exceptions:

 ```
 ----------------------------------------------------------------------------------------------